-All the spikes!
-The name!
 Just by looking at the Beastie Ball I knew I had to try it out one day.

-If you’re interested in buying a Beastie Ball and aren’t sure if it’s worth putting down your hard earned money for one, then this review of the Beastie Ball will be of interest to you.
+If you’re interested in buying a Beastie Ball and aren’t sure if it’s worth putting down your hard-earned money for one, then this review of the Beastie Ball will be of interest to you.

-In this review, I’ll briefly discuss what the Beastie Ball is, how it works, the pros and cons, who should buy it, who should not buy it as well as covering the areas of the body it works best on.
+In this review, I’ll briefly discuss what the Beastie Ball is, how it works, the pros and cons, who should buy it, who should not buy it as well as cover the areas of the body it works best on.